 Sciatica is not likely to go away easily, if at all.
 Sciatica does not respond well to most forms of treatment.
 Worse still, many cases of sciatica do not even enjoy the benefit of an accurate diagnosis to explain the causative origin of the symptoms.
 No wonder most patients become chronic and suffer for the long haul.

 In the last year, I have personally broken some of the statistical standards of our own research.
 Having suffered with sciatica for decades already, in acute, then chronic forms, I was very accepting of the fact that my pain might be there until I die.
-However, my sciatica has definitely improved recently.
+However, my sciatica finally yielded to my latest attempts at treatment and I am now lucky to say that I am completely cured.